jevakallio/jest-clean-console-reporter/README.md

 - [ ] Write tests
 - [ ] Convert project to TypeScript
 - [ ] NPM scripts for workflows
+- [ ] Don't override DefaultReporter
+  - [ ] When I started hacking on this, I couldn't immediately see a way to suppress `result.console` from being printed by the DefaultReporter, so I overrode it.
+This is annoying, because it can't be used with other custom reporters now.
+But it occurs to me, that maybe if a custom reporter is installed in the pipeline **before** the default reporter, perhaps we could filter out console messages there.
+Tradeoff here would be that we would nuke the console for ALL other reporters, whereas now we only do it for DefaultReporter.
 - [ ] Feature ideas
+  - [ ] Allow to fail the test suite after a certain threshold is passed, e.g. `rule.failAfter`.
   - [ ] Provide better summary that shows errors by file/test (behind an option flag)
   - [ ] Show deltas (+/- change) since last run (would require caching)
 - [ ] Known issues